nuejs/nue/packages/nuejs.org/blog/rethinking-reactivity/index.md

 ## Predicting the future

 I see that frontend development is trending into the following directions:

-*Multi-page applications (MPA)* are on the rise.
+*Multipage applications (MPA)* are on the rise.
 With the emergence of server components and tools like Astro and Nue, people will eventually realize that the SPA (single page application) model is not ideal for "normal", content-heavy websites.

 *UX development* becomes a thing again.
 Not everything should be controlled by JavaScript and by JS engineers.
 User experience optimization requires a different set of goals, skills, and interests.
 And the MPA trend increases this need because JS developers are less needed in developing content-heavy websites.

 *More standards-based coding*.
-As developers move to multi-page applications JavaScript is rendered on the server side, and client-side JavaScript becomes optional.
+As developers move to multipage applications JavaScript is rendered on the server side, and client-side JavaScript becomes optional.
 This forces the pre-SPA best practices to come back: Separation of concerns, progressive enhancement, and semantic web design.

 Nue is designed from the ground up to be on par with the above trends.